bernie4375/FCL-potential-autoISF/README.md

      This branch is temp. in use to prepare for the new autoISF 3.0.1

-     To view odt files, click on desired file, then click on "download raw" button in the top grey field
+     To view odt files, click on desired file, then click on "download raw" button in the (smaller, middle) grey field

      Section o1   line  172